aufau/SaberMod/README.rst

 g_maxGameClients 0
   Removed.
 Use teamsize instead.

+g_modeDefault <mode>
+  Default server mode.

+g_modeIdleTime <minutes>
+  Reset to default mode if server has been idle for this many minutes.

 g_noKick [type]
   See callvote_ nk and wk. `type` can be 0, 1 or 2.